vcg-uvic/benchmark-orientation/README.md

 # Learning to Assign Orientations to Feature Points

 This software is a MATLAB implemenation of the benchmark in [1].
-This software is intended to be used in conjuction with the [learn-orientation](https://github.com/kmyid/learn-orientation) repository.
+This software is intended to be used in conjuction with the [learn-orientation](https://github.com/kmyid/learn-orientation) repository, i.e. they should be *cloned side-by-side*.
 By default, the software does *not* use GPU, but can be easily enabled by configuring Theano to do so.

 In order to avoid computing the same thing multiple times, This software **USES CACHING BY DEFAULT**.
 It will save computed keypoints and descriptors in sub-directory of the dataset directories (detail on the dataset section below).
 In case you need to reset them, be sure to erase the cache files.